Thoracic and Foregut Conditions

 This condition is sometimes asymptomatic.
 Patients may experience the following symptoms:

 - Chest pain

-This condition is typically congenital so it most often presents in children.
-In adults, the condition is usually caused by damage to the phrenic nerve, potentially from injury, infection, or cancer.
+This condition is typically congenital, so it most often presents in children.
+In adults, damage to the phrenic nerve, potentially from injury, infection, or cancer, usually causes this condition.